wp-plugins/blip-slideshow/readme.txt

 === Blip Slideshow ===
 Contributors: jasonhendriks
 Donate link: http://www.jasonhendriks.com/programmer/blip-slideshow/
-Tags: slideshow, media, rss, mrss, feed, feeds, photograph, picture, photo, gallery, image, smugmug, flickr, javascript, mootools, slideshow2, lightbox, slimbox, colorbox
+Tags: slideshow, media, rss, mrss, feed, feeds, photograph, picture, photo, gallery, image, smugmug, flickr, mobileme, javascript, mootools, slideshow2, lightbox, slimbox, colorbox
 Requires at least: 2.7
 Tested up to: 3.1.2
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 A WordPress slideshow plugin fed from a SmugMug, Flickr or MobileMe RSS feed and displayed using pure Javascript.

 == Description ==

-**Whoops! v1.0.1 is broken out of the box.
-If you downloaded it, please delete and re-download v1.0.0.**

-A WordPress slideshow plugin fed from a **SmugMug** or **Flickr** RSS feed and displayed using pure Javascript.
+A WordPress slideshow plugin fed from a **SmugMug**, **Flickr** or **MobileMe** RSS feed and displayed using pure Javascript.
 Blip does not hardcode what it finds into your blog.
 Instead the most recent images are loaded in real-time by the user's web browser.

 See it in live use at my <a href="http://www.ambientphotography.ca/" alt="Toronto Wedding Photographer">wedding photography</a> website.